 California lawmakers block expansion of data privacy law

 SACRAMENTO, Calif.
-(AP) — California lawmakers blocked an effort to expand the state's sweeping new data privacy law Thursday, handing a victory to the tech industry as it faces mounting scrutiny over how it collects, stores and sells consumers' information.
+(AP) — California lawmakers blocked an effort Thursday to expand the state's sweeping new data privacy law, handing a victory the tech industry as it faces mounting scrutiny over how it collects, stores and sells consumers' information.

-The current law would let consumers sue only if their data is breached in certain circumstances.

-But the Senate Appropriations Committee killed Jackson's proposal, meaning it won't be up for a vote on the floor.
-Jackson pointed to the political influence of the tech industry as the legislation's prospects dimmed.
+Business groups and the tech industry fought the proposal, arguing it would create unnecessary lawsuits, and the Senate Appropriations Committee defeated it Thursday.
+It was the latest action in the political tug-of-war over consumer data amid mounting concerns about the influence of the tech industry and prevalence of data-driven technology in everyday life.

-"The truth of the matter is the tech world is such a behemoth at this point in time, they have so much money, they have really been driving this whole discussion," Jackson said.
+"The truth of the matter is the tech world is such a behemoth at this point in time, they have so much money, they have really been driving this whole discussion," said Democratic Sen. Hannah-Beth Jackson of Santa Barbara, the bill's author.

+Privacy advocates had rallied behind the idea of letting consumers sue companies over violations of the privacy act, such as when companies do not delete data when asked, arguing it would ensure accountability in the tech industry.

+Under the California Consumer Privacy Act, consumers have few options for taking a company to court to enforce the law.
+Otherwise, it will mostly fall on the state of California to enforce the new privacy act.

+Her bill would also have scrapped a provision that will require the state give a company 30 days notice to fix a violation of the privacy law before the attorney general pursues enforcement action.

-Major tech companies, including Amazon and Facebook, lobbied lawmakers about the legislation, according to disclosures filed with the California Secretary of State's Office.
+Major tech companies, including Amazon and Facebook, had lobbied lawmakers on the legislation, though they are not required to state their position in lobbying disclosure reports.
+TechNet and the Internet Association, industry groups that represent companies including Facebook, Google and Amazon, opposed the bill when it was filed.

-A long list of other business groups came out against the bill too, suggesting it would be a boon for trial lawyers while tying up businesses in litigation and contending enforcement is best left to the attorney general's office.
+A long list of business groups came out against Jackson's bill, too, suggesting it would be a boon for trial lawyers and contending enforcement is best left to the state.

-The California chamber of commerce, CalChamber, said the goal of the bill "appears to be lawsuits and attorney's fees."
+The California Chamber of Commerce said the goal of the bill "appears to be lawsuits and attorney's fees."

 "Compliance with the CCPA should be the goal of any regulatory enforcement and having individual trial lawyers responsible for enforcement as is the case in SB 561 will not serve that goal," said Sarah Boot of CalChamber.

-Meanwhile, business groups are pushing various bills to either tinker with the law or create some large exceptions.
+Meanwhile, business groups are pushing various bills to either tinker with the law or create what could turn into big exceptions.

 Grocery stores and other businesses, for example, are backing a bill that would expressly allow businesses to continue operating loyalty card programs.